FAQs for Faculty

-TCU Facility Services disinfects all ALL TCU classrooms nightly, so the room does not need to be closed beyond the time needed for the nightly disinfection.
-TCU Facility Services will analyze the exposure and initiate any additional disinfection protocols.
+Yes.
+ALL TCU classrooms are disinfected nightly, TCU Facility Services will analyze the exposure and initiate any additional disinfection protocols.

 Note: University, County and State guidance are complex and continuously adapting to the current situation.
 While current restrictions are frustrating, these restrictions will not be required forever.
-We will reassess in early September, once we’ve demonstrated that, as a community, we are able to successfully navigate health and safety protocols.
+We will reassess as the semester nears, once we’ve demonstrated that, as a community, we are able to successfully navigate health and safety protocols.

 May I bring visitors to campus, such as guest speakers and judges for competitions?